 57. Ask for the L.M.R. as a rental deposit.
 You may not be able to keep the deposit, but it is a step towards finding a good tenant.

 58. A Letter of Employment is a good method to verify employment; however, a pay stub reflects an actual amount from a specific employer.

 59. Request Notice of Assessments for self-employed tenants in order to gauge income.

-60. The Landlord and Tenant Board does not provide information about previous hearings.
-You will not know if your applicant was previously evicted.
+60. The Landlord and Tenant Board does not provide information about previous hearings over the phone or online.
+You will not know if your application was previously evicted.

 61. Do not expect a Landlord and Tenant Board hearing to always be quick and uncomplicated.
 Be prepared to wait while your tenant speaks to Duty Council at the hearing.

 62. Why do tenants have the option of legal advice at a hearing and a landlord has the self-help center they can access over the phone?